brikis98/yevgeniy-brikman-homepage/_posts/2023-03-02-continuous-discovery-habits.md

 The recommendation: in most cases, you should manage by _product outcomes_.

 Although you certainly want to track business outcomes, they are not effective tools for managing by outcomes.
-That's because (a) they are lagging indicators, so they are too slow to use in a product team's iterative feedback loop and (b) they aren't something the product team can influence directly‚Äîe.g., you can't force a customer to buy or the stock price to go up!
+That's because (a) they are lagging indicators, so they are too slow to use in a product team's iterative feedback loop and (b) they aren't something the product team can influence directly—e.g., you can't force a customer to buy or the stock price to go up!

 Similarly, it's useful to track traction outcomes, but you don't usually want to use them to manage by outcome.
 That's because traction metrics make an assumption that one specific feature is what really matters, but it may turn out that customers don't care about that feature, or that feature isn't tied to their overall success.
 If you assign a product team a traction metric as the outcome to achieve, then their hands are tied: they end up obsessing over a specific feature that may ultimately have no impact on the customer or business outcomes we care about.
 There are some exceptions where traction metrics are useful: e.g., for a junior product manager, improving a traction metric can be a good way to learn and ramp up; also, for a highly mature, proven product, where you know with very high confidence that the traction metric is tied to customer outcomes, focusing on that metric can be worthwhile.